hampak/notes/Redux-Toolkit/Redux-Toolkit.md

 ![simple redux project structure](dlkj8askDkjd24.png)

+Let's say that `component4.jsx` is a component of a increment button.
+When we click on that button, instead of mutating the state variable inside `component4.jsx`, the component will **call a function** which will increment the count in `store.js`.

+Simply stated, instead of changing the state variable within a component, the component will call a function which will change a state variable stored **outside** of the application.

 # Coding with Redux Toolkit

 Let's make a simple counter app to learn the basics.
 Here is our component structure: